History and Evolution of Apple Logo: Journey from Fruit to Fame

 The current Apple logo has remained very similar.
 Depending on the device and application, it has been used in gray, silver, white, and black.
 The gray logo is used on the website and store as an Apple favicon.
 Also, it’s close to the silver logo, which gives a metallic look and appears on Apple devices.

-The Apple logo is one of the most successful logos today for various reasons.
-Its simplicity makes it memorable and recognizable, and also it represents the name of the brand in the most literal ways.
-The sleek feel of it also captures the representation of a high-quality but minimalistic design.
+There are various reasons why the logo is known to be one of the most successful logos today.
+The simplicity of the logo actually makes it more recognizable and memorable.
+Also, we can’t ignore the fact that the logo is the representation of the brand name in the most literal ways.
+The glossy feel of it represents the high quality but minimalistic design.

 Wrapping Up